omonubi/ACKS-by-omonubi/README.md

 ---

 ### The Class Tab
-This tab keeps track of class-specific information, such as global modifiers, class description, and spellcasting information.
+This tab keeps track of class-specific information, such as global modifiers and class description.

 | Field | Variable(s) | Type | Description |
 | --- | --- | --- | --- |